cbdevnet/kbserver/kbserver/README.txt

 		the raw 16-bit scancode
 	exclusive <true|false>
 		Request exclusive access to the device
-	map <scancode> <stringspec>
+	map <scancode> [<mode>] <stringspec>
-		Map a key scancode to a string to be output
+		Map a key scancode to a stringspec to be output
+		The optional mode identifier can be either UP or DOWN in order to set individual output strings for pressing and releasing keys

 The stringspec format used for defining mappings allows for the use of arbitrary bytes such as newlines and other control